How to Stop Caring So Much (12 ways I care less)

 Getting clarity around this question is a solid first step.
 Because learning how to stop caring so much is way easier if you just focus on one area of life at a time.
 For this, you have two main options:

-• Choose an important or urgent part of your life
+Choose something important or urgent

-• Choose a smaller area of life
+Choose a smaller area of life

 Focusing on a smaller area of life is a great way to get a quick win, which builds momentum and confidence.

-But focusing on more urgent areas can feel more meaningful and make a bigger splash.
+On the other hand, focusing on more urgent areas can feel more meaningful and make a bigger splash.

-Recommended: How to Narrow Your Focus
+➤ How to Narrow Your Focus

-2. Find Out Why You Care So Much (+ delete those stressors)
+2. Find Out Why You Care

-Validation like metrics is a diminishing return, meaning more “juice” is needed each time to create the same level of excitation.
+I was looking for signals that told me I was worthwhile and ‘good’.
+I cared too much.
+Validation (like social metrics) is a diminishing return, meaning more “juice” is needed each time to create the same level of happiness.

 The trick is to identify those causes and then either avoid them altogether or create custom solutions for them.